Federal Recruiting: Is It Working?

 In the meantime, we’ll leave you with this last thought:

-“Mission-critical skills gaps within specific federal agencies as well as across the federal workforce pose a high risk to the nation because they impede the government from cost-effectively serving the public and achieving results,” the Government Accountability Office concluded in a 2015 analysis, GAO 2015 High Risk Report.
+“Mission-critical skills gaps within specific federal agencies as well as across the federal workforce pose a high risk to the nation because they impede the government from cost-effectively serving the public and achieving results,” the Government Accountability Office concluded in previous High Risk Report.
 Hopefully some of these ideas serve as a springboard for you, as you continue to tackle the important tasks of recruiting and hiring top talent in the federal sector.

 Over the next few months, we’ll tackle some of the tools and practices used by commercial organizations to ultimately hire and retain the best talent.
 If you’d like to stay connected to this information, sign up here to receive future blogs by email.